danielis2025/TGIF_ASCII_gif/README.md

-# Create a README.md file for the TGIF ASCII animation script

 # TGIF ASCII Animation 🎉

 This Python script creates a fun ASCII animation in the terminal that spells out **TGIF** (Thank God It's Friday) and ends with a celebratory message.
 It also generates a GIF and PNG frames of the animation for sharing or reuse.